Legislation and regulation

 Rolling out a charging network for electric vehicles is essential.
 Charging points need to be installed in strategic locations: logistics centres, fleet car parks, service stations and high-capacity roads.

-The law not only requires reducing emissions, but documenting them.
+The law requires reducing emissions and documenting them.
 WSMPs must be communicated to the regional authority within three months to be integrated into the Integrated Mobility Data Space, and the results feed the company's ESG reporting.
 Without reliable data, there is no compliance and no real improvement.

 The first step to reducing the environmental impact of transport is knowing the carbon footprint.
 Most of a logistics company's emissions are concentrated in Scope 3 of the GHG Protocol, in categories such as transport and distribution.
 That is why it is best to measure following recognised standards such as the GHG Protocol and the ISO 14064 standard.